 Hand-picked deals on our favourite destinations.

 Italy is a country combining historical riches and natural and cultural treasures.
 Truly a country of abundance, it will never cease to surprise you with its regions that differ so vastly from one to the next.
-Check them out on your next Italian weekend getaway!
+Check them out on your next Italian city break!

 Get a little taste of La dolce vita for less with our exclusive deals on Italian city breaks and hotel rooms.
 Hand-picked by our travel experts, these deals include some of Italy’s most iconic destinations.
 You could explore the history of Rome, catch up with the latest fashions in Milan or soak up the atmosphere of Venice.
 Perfect for romantic getaways, why not treat the culture vulture in your life to a tour of the artistic sights of Florence, or an indulgent trip to the foodie capital of Bologna?

 One of the country’s top tourist sites, stunning Venice will charm you with its monuments, St Mark’s Square and its narrow alleyways and canals.
-Take the time on your weekend in Italy to visit Rome and its remarkable architectural and artistic heritage.
+Take the time on your city break in Italy to visit Rome and its remarkable architectural and artistic heritage.
 Pompeii and archaeological sites are other must-sees.

-During your weekend in Italy, enjoy a gondola ride in Venice, visit the archaeological sites of Pompeii, the Vatican in Rome or discover the balcony of Romeo and Juliette in Verona.
+During your city break in Italy, enjoy a gondola ride in Venice, visit the archaeological sites of Pompeii, the Vatican in Rome or discover the balcony of Romeo and Juliette in Verona.
 Don’t miss out on a pizza and an ice cream!

 Italy is about Venice, Rome, Florence, Tuscany and the beaches… but that’s not all!
-Your weekend in Italy will take you to the wonderful lake region.
+A city break in Italy will take you to the wonderful lake region.
 Culture will also be on the agenda with a visit to the cities of Sienna and Florence.

 Calabria and its cliffs plunging into the sea will also amaze you, as well as the landscapes of Apulia.